efficacy/stackmob-java-client-sdk/README.md

 # Advanced Queries

 The SDK includes `StackMobQuery` and `StackMobQueryWithField` classes to make building large queries easier than building up a Map of parameters.
 Here's how to use them.
-Each code example assumes you have the following in your file:

 ## Expanding Relationships